A time of change pushes us to take decisions without knowing how things are going to turn out.

 In a time of change this attitude will be extremely useful.

 To apply this wisdom in your own life, think back to a time when you made a decision that didn’t turn out the way you wanted.

 Then ask yourself five questions:

 - What was the choice I made?
 What did I expect to happen?
 What did happen?

 - Was this a mis-blink?
 What alternative lessons or interpretations are also possible?

 - Knowing all this, would I still make the same decision?

-If you decide that you would make the same decision again then you know that you can trust the choices you make, even if things don’t turn out the way you expect this time either.
+If you decide that you would make the same decision again then you know you can trust the choices you make now, even if things don’t turn out the way you expect this time either.

 And if you decide that you would now make a different choice then that means you have learned from your experience.
 And that means you can still trust the choice you make today because if that doesn’t turn out the way you want it to either, you will still be able to learn from the experience.

 In this time of massive change, many things are not going to turn out the way we expect or want.
 This means the most important thing is no longer to get it right each time.
 The important thing is to increase our ability to make the best choices we can, even when the outcomes are uncertain, to implement that choice, and then to keep moving towards a goal that is important to us no matter what then happens.